 I started working out 6 days a week.
 Luckily, after doing this for 3.5 months the 2021 marathon got confirmed.
 With another 4 months to go I started following an intense training program, also with 6 runs per week.
 It predicted a finish time of 3:02.
 The first two months of the program were tough but went pretty well.
 When the intensity of my training really started to pick up (~80 km per week including an interval training, tempo run, and 35 km long run) I gradually started to get injuries and felt a bit overtrained.
 Luckily, Diane and I were planning a hike in the Cascades, which would provide some cross training and perhaps allow me to recover a bit.
 You can read about our trip here.

 A few weeks before the race I was in very good shape, but hadn't run a race in almost two years.
-Together with the training I had missed due to the hike and injury, I didn't have a good idea of how fast I could go.
+The training I had missed due to the hike and injury made it difficult to predict how fast I could go.
 I figured I would be at least 5 minutes slower than my program indicated (i.e., a finish time of around 3:07).
-To compensate somewhat, I bought the Nike Vaporfly Next% 2 shoes which should make me 3-4 minutes faster.
+To compensate somewhat, I bought the Nike Vaporfly Next% 2 shoes which claimed to take about 3-4 minutes of my finish time.

 On race day I was much better prepared than last time, with even more warm clothes and food.
-There were also even more friends cheering me on this time.
+There were also even more friends cheering me on than during the 2019 edition.
 After the start I tried to go slowly but just couldn't.
 I ran the first 8 miles at a pace for a 3:02 finish time even though I had planned to run a negative split.
-I expected to crash at mile 18 at this pace, but kept having a hard time slowing down.
-I ran the first half in about 1:31:30.
+I expected to crash at mile 18 at that pace, but kept having a hard time slowing down.
+I ran the first half in a bit over 1:31:30.

 Fortunately, I did a good job at pacing myself over the steep bridges and drank and ate well.
 As a result, I still felt strong after the first 2 hours.
-To my own surprise, I only started to get tired at mile 22.
+To my own surprise I only started to get tired at mile 22.
 This quickly got worse, but I knew I could finish in a good time.
-I pushed myself to my limits and finished in 3:04:17, more than 14 minutes faster than two years before.
+I pushed myself to my limits and eventually finished in 3:04:17, more than 14 minutes faster than two years before.